collabnix/cherrybot/content/en/docs/Overview/_index.md

 - In the hardware part we will leverage robotic components, both in terms of aerial as well as terrestrial locomotion.
 - The software part will involve developing an encrypted QR code generator which runs inside the Docker container and detects the QR code sign to deliver the package.

-* **What is it good for?**: CherryBot Robotic Platform is a game-changing educational robot built to unlock the potential in every learner.
+## What is it good for?

+CherryBot Robotic Platform is a game-changing educational robot built to unlock the potential in every learner.
 It provides users with an in-depth understanding of Artificial Intelligence, IoT Edge devices (such as Jetson Nano and Xavier)

-* **What is it not good for?**: This is just a prototype and not to be used for production
+## What is it not good for?

+This is just a prototype and not to be used for production

-* **What is it *not yet* good for?**: It is still under-development
+## What is it *not yet* good for?

+It is still under-development

 ## Where should I go next?